PolyhedralDev/TerraWiki/pages/Home.md

 world generator.

 ## How do I Get Started?
-To get started with Terra, take a look at our [[Getting Started]] guide!
+To get started with Terra, take a look at our [[Create a pack]] guide!
 It will walk you through the basics of configuration, and provide a simple base config to get started with.

 ## What if I don't want to configure everything myself?